• Skip to content

 If the GP thinks that your child’s symptoms might be caused by hepatitis B, your child will need blood tests to confirm the diagnosis.

-Sometimes children need ultrasounds of their livers.
+Your child might also need ultrasounds of their liver.

 Treatment for hepatitis B